markstamer/markstamer.github.io/Content/Articles/effective-task-cancellation-in-swift.md

 In this article, we explored how we could improve the ergonomics of task cancellation by using `AnyCancellable` from Combine.
 By using it as a cancellation handler, we were able to link the lifecycle of a task to the lifecycle of its view model.
 It also allowed us to use the same cancellation reference for alternating tasks without requiring explicit cancellation.
 Finally, we created a way to conveniently store multiple task cancellation handlers in a single set and even mix and match them with publisher subscriptions.

 I hope you found this article useful.
-If you have any comments or feedback, please feel free write me on [Twitter](https://twitter.com/mIaIrIk).
+If you have any comments or feedback, please feel free to write me on [Twitter](https://twitter.com/mIaIrIk).
 Thanks for reading!

+***

 ### Appendix